 5. Phishing and Social Engineering

 Phishing and social engineering refer to methods used by fraudsters to trick individuals into revealing personal information, such as passwords or credit card information.
 Phishing typically involves sending fraudulent emails or messages that appear to be from a legitimate source, such as a bank or e-commerce site.
-Social engineering involves manipulating individuals into divulging information through phone calls or in-person interactions.
+By using a phishing link checker, you can quickly identify whether a link is legitimate or part of a phishing attempt.

 Why is Omnichannel Fraud on the Rise?